-Kate Middleton ‘Banned’ Words, New Kate Assistant Must Watch Her Tongue
+Kate Middleton ‘Banned’ Words: Kate’s New Assistant Must Watch Her Tongue

 — John Dalzell (@JohnD1909) December 23, 2016

 The royals are very protective of their privacy and don’t look kindly on anyone who gives in to the temptation of a fat bank account.
-After all, they pay and treat their staff well, and come from a class that for centuries employed multiple generations of completely loyal families.
+After all, they pay and treat their staff well, and they come from a class that for centuries employed multiple generations of completely loyal families.

 Middleton comes from a commoner family, but she understands very well that her royal in-laws do not tolerate betrayal.
 Kate’s personal assistant will have to understand that inflexible rule as well.